Posts in Public Sector Employment.

 NOTE FROM ROBIN: This is another post from our Public Sector Industry Group.
 Welcome, Ray!

 During this election season, we thought it would be timely to bring up what are commonly referred to as “resign to run” laws.
-So-called "resign to run" laws require that before an elected official may run for a different (usually, higher) office, he or she must first resign from ...
+So-called "resign to run" laws require that before an elected official may run for a different (usually, higher) office, he or she must first resign from the current ...

 NOTE FROM ROBIN: This is the second and final installment in a series on the law regarding patronage dismissals in public sector employment by Damon Kitchen, head of our public sector industry group.